- Environment & Conservation

 The Strategic Business Plan (SBP) was put in place in 2015 to help Seattle Public Utilities (SPU) better meet the needs of all customers and communities.
 It supports our core work of providing high-quality utility services and protecting public health and the environment.

 It’s also designed to create predictable rates and help customers see how their utility dollars sustain and improve their quality of life.
+You can review the most recent SBP quarterly update.

 We update the SBP every three years.
 The 2018-2023 Strategic Business Plan Update allows us to adjust our work to meet changing needs and requirements.
 It also allows us to identify efficiencies and make investments.